 If you love risotto but want something quicker, this simple orzo takes half the time.
-Rich cheese and cream are switched out for tangy Greek yogurt and goat cheese for equally-satisfying creaminess.
-Sweet green peas and fragrant fresh tarragon and basil scream spring - though this dish is a year-round classic.
-Get your fork-and appetite-ready.
+Rich cheese and cream are switched out for tangy Greek yogurt and goat cheese for equally satisfying creaminess.
+Sweet green peas, fragrant fresh tarragon and basil scream spring--though this dish is a year-round classic.
+Get your fork--and appetite--ready.

 Thinly slice the chicken and arrange on top of the orzo.
-Sprinkle with the lemon zest and the remaining 1 tablespoon fresh herbs and serve.
+Sprinkle with the lemon zest and the remaining 1 tablespoon herbs.

 Copyright 2012 Television Food Network, G.P.
 All rights reserved.